Slow Jamz: Composition

 "Slow Jamz" is a pop rap, R&B, hip hop and soul song, which pays tribute to previous old-school R&B productions.
 It samples Vandross' 1981 cover of Dionne Warwick's 1964 ballad "A House Is Not a Home", with its sped-up use in the song being described as "chipmunk soul".
 The song utilizes a "silky smooth" string accompaniment, in addition to Twista's "lightning-fast" rap.
 Two versions of the song were released; the version included on The College Dropout added two verses by Foxx.
 American singer Tracie Spencer is credited as a backing vocalist on the song.

 Foxx croons in the chorus over a "speedy drum".
-After West's verse concluded, American actress Aisha Tyler appeared on the track to convince him to "do it faster, baby, do it faster!" over a speaker.
+After West's verse concluded, American actress and comedian Aisha Tyler appeared on the track to convince him to "do it faster, baby, do it faster!" over a speaker.
 West responded with the self-deprecating sentence, "Damn, baby, I can't do it that fast, but I know someone who can… Twista!", which segues to the latter's verse.
 Twista frenetically rhymes with "humorous lyrics" on top of a "laid-back groove", as he name-dropped several artists with a staccato delivery.
 Within six beats and six seconds, he rapped the lyric, "No matter how much of a thug you see / I still spit it like it's R&B / Come to the club with me / And with some Luther come on / I hope you're feelin me / You'll still-a be in love with me".
 Writing for The Village Voice, Jon Caramanica noted that West's slow rap allowed Twista's fast rap to complete the song's "narrative arc".
 The lyrics allude to several lovermen who are "supreme in their seduction means", and reference past slow jam artists such as Gaye, Vandross and Anita Baker, in addition to R&B groups from the 1980s through puns.